practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 #### Rust

-From point of view of Valgrind even [Rust](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Rust/random_bitstring_and_flexible_password_generator.rs) (in the used version and enviroment) is not a (totally) "memory safe" language.
+From point of view of Valgrind even Rust is potentially not a (totally) "memory safe" language.
 After the Rust based executable exited, there were _still reachable: 8,192 bytes in 1 blocks_.

-In my [Rust program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Rust/random_bitstring_and_flexible_password_generator.rs) it's this line of source code which causes the memory leak:
+In my [Rust program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Rust/random_bitstring_and_flexible_password_generator.rs), it's this line of source code which causes the memory leak:

 ```
 _ = io::stdin().read_line(&mut answer_str);  // reading user input: no "?" here when main function has no result handling
 ```

-Here's the background of these 8,192 bytes in 1 block: https://www.reddit.com/r/rust/comments/u9gx5t/comment/i5rf956/
+Here's the background of this phenomenon: https://www.reddit.com/r/rust/comments/u9gx5t/comment/i5rf956/

 So, one may have to wait for a Valgrind fix here.